Jeffrey Donovan: Personal life

 Donovan has over 20 years of martial arts experience.
 In college, he earned his black belt in Shotokan karate and competed throughout the state.
 Later, he studied aikido for over six years and Brazilian jiu-jitsu.

 On July 3, 2009, Donovan, a Boston Red Sox baseball fan since childhood, threw the ceremonial first pitch at the game between the Red Sox and the Seattle Mariners at Fenway Park.
 On July 3, 2010, he once again threw the ceremonial first pitch at Fenway Park, this time at a game between the Red Sox and the Baltimore Orioles.

 Donovan married model and actress Michelle Woods in 2012.
 Their daughter, Claire, was born that same year.
-Son Lucas was born in 2014 and they had a third child in 2017.
+Their son Lucas was born in 2014 and they had a third child, another daughter, in 2017.

 Philanthropy

 In 2009, Donovan returned to Amesbury High School where he took part in a career day mentorship program with other successful professionals and presented the school with a $100,000 arts scholarship program.
 The first $10,000 award was given out to a senior that June.

 For many years, Donovan has actively supported Life Rolls On (LRO), a foundation empowering people with spinal cord injuries.
-On October 4, 2009 he served as one of the chairmen for the 6th Annual LRO annual fundraiser called Night by the Ocean at the Kodak Theatre.
+On October 4, 2009, he served as one of the chairmen for the 6th Annual LRO annual fundraiser called Night by the Ocean at the Kodak Theatre.
 Donovan was named Grand Marshal of the 22nd annual AIDS Walk Miami held on April 17, 2010.

 Donovan also supports his friends' charity events.
-In September 2009, while helping Michael Bolton at the 17th Annual Benefit Concert for Women and Children at Risk in Stamford, Connecticut, Donovan auctioned off a "Burn Notice walk-on-part" plus a kiss.
-Walk on parts usually raise $2,000–$5,000.
+In September 2009, while helping Michael Bolton at the 17th Annual Benefit Concert for Women and Children at Risk in Stamford, Connecticut, Donovan auctioned off a "Burn Notice walk-on part" plus a kiss.
+Walk-on parts usually raise $2,000–5,000.
 With the added kiss, he raised $36,000.